sjregan/docker001/supplemental/Access-OCCS-VM-SSH.md

 $ ssh opc@ip_address -i /users/yourName/folder/sshkey/privateKey
 ```

 > *Note - the above format is usable directly in a Mac terminal.
-If you are using a Windows computer, use an appropriate Windows SSH client, like Putty or another SSH client*
+If you are using a Windows computer, use an appropriate Windows SSH client, e.g. FireSSH, Cygwin or another SSH client (NOT Putty)*